shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 ### Implement partial update

 Sometimes we want to export data immediately after the original data are changed (hiding category, rename, ...).
-For this purpose we need to implement `CategoryIndex::getExportDataForIds()`, add scheduler for queuing and [subscriber](https://symfony.com/doc/current/event_dispatcher.html#creating-an-event-subscriber) for processing queue.
+For this purpose we need to implement `CategoryIndex::getExportDataForIds()`, scheduler for queuing, and [subscriber](https://symfony.com/doc/current/event_dispatcher.html#creating-an-event-subscriber) for processing queue.

 Anywhere you want to add row to immediate export you may call `CategoryExportScheduler::scheduleRowIdForImmediateExport()` for adding a row into the queue.